Lorena Melgaço, Brazil

-Regina studied architecture in Guadalajara, Mexico, and has work experience in Venezuela and Mexico within the fields of public space recovery, strategic planning and sustainable urban mobility.
-Her work was significantly influenced by her experience in Caracas' slums with the San Agustin MetroCable project.
+Regina studied architecture in Guadalajara, Mexico.
+She has work experience in Venezuela and Mexico within the fields of public space recovery, strategic planning and sustainable urban mobility.
+Her work was significantly influenced by her experience in Caracas’ slums with the San Agustin MetroCable project.
 She is part of CITA, a non-profit based in Guadalajara, and has worked in the organization of the International Architecture forum COM:PLOT.
 Regina aspires to become an international urban consultant.

 Rossana Poblet Alegre, Peru

 Rossana was born in Lima and has professional experience in urban environment, informal settlements, housing, urban planning and land administration.
-She has worked in Cofopri as World Bank Junior Consultant providing technical assistance for the formalisation of properties in informal settlements in Peru.
-She holds a Master degree in Urban Renewal and was member of Polis Group in Peru, Architects without Borders and Habitat International Coalition.
+She has worked in Cofopri as a World Bank Junior Consultant, providing technical assistance for the formalisation of properties in informal settlements in Peru.
+She holds a Master degree in Urban Renewal and was a member of Polis Group in Peru, Architects without Borders and Habitat International Coalition.
 Due to her interest in informal settlements, she had the opportunity to work in South Africa with the NGO Development Action Group, providing better living conditions for vulnerable communities, and in Kosovo with the United Nations supporting the Kosovo Cadastral Agency and in property rights issues.
-In Peru she worked as consultant for municipal development plans and in the implementation of the Housing Subsidy Scheme designed by the Ministry of Housing and Construction.
-Her experience made her understand the importance of participative process in the urban development implementation plans and policies.
+In Peru she worked as a consultant for municipal development plans and in the implementation of the Housing Subsidy Scheme, designed by the Ministry of Housing and Construction.
+Her experience made her understand the importance of participative process in urban development implementation plans and policies.
 Through this programme, Rossana wishes to rethink the urban questions and the way to reach a better urban environment in an equitable way.